renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Change this setting to `true` to include repositories that are mirrors as Renovate targets.

+## inheritConfig

+When this option is enabled, Renovate will look for a file `org-inherited-config.json5` in the `<orgName>/renovate-config` repo before processing a repository, and read this in as config.
+If the repository is in a nested org/group on a supported platform such as GitLab, such as `topGroup/nestedGroup/projectName` then Renovate will look in `topGroup/nestedGroup/renovate-config`.

+If `inheritConfig` is `true` but the inherited config file does not exist then Renovate will proceed without warning.
+If the file exists but cannot be parsed, then a config warning issue will be raised and the job aborted.

+Inherited config can include all valid repo config and additionally the following config options:

+- `requireConfig`
+- `onboarding`
+- Any other global option starting with `onboarding`, such as `onboardingBranch`

+// TODO: confirm if there are any others config options useful/applicable

+This means that orgs can change/control default behavior for whether configs are required and how repositories are onboarded.

+This setting is not enabled in the Mend Renovate App because each 404 from the GitHub API would count as a used API call, which would add millions of wasted API calls per week.
+A smart/dynamic approach will be added in future so that it can be enabled selectively per-org.

+## inheritConfigStrict

+By default Renovate will silently (debug log message only) ignore cases where `inheritConfig=true` but no inherited config is found.
+If `inheritConfigStrict=true` then Renovate will instead abort the run and raise a config error if the inherited config is not found.

+Set this to true only if every org has an inherited config file and you want to make sure Renovate never runs without it.

 ## logContext

 `logContext` is included with each log entry only if `logFormat="json"` - it is not included in the pretty log output.